zyrakq/registry-admin-stack/README.md

 SSO and web interface for Docker Distribution Registry with support for multiple authentication methods and SSL automation.

+> **Acknowledgment**: This project is based on and extends the original [registry-admin](https://github.com/zebox/registry-admin) project by zebox.
+Many thanks to the original authors for their excellent foundation.

 ## 📦 Related Projects

 This project works with [distribution-stack](https://github.com/zyrakq/distribution-stack) which provides the Docker Distribution Registry itself.
 Registry Admin Stack must be deployed **after** distribution-stack.